National Council for Accreditation of Teacher Education (NCATE) Accredited

 Completion of a Buffalo State Educator Preparation Program leads to a college recommendation for NYS Teacher Certification.
 Buffalo State cannot determine the acceptability of an Educator Preparation Program for licensure/certification in another U.S. state or territory.
 To access Buffalo State’s full Interstate Disclosure document, including a full list of education departments for other states, go to teachercertification.buffalostate.edu/teaching-other-states.

 This program is designed for students who have an undergraduate degree in one of the liberal arts and sciences.
 It leads to an M.S. in education and eligibility to apply for initial certification in childhood education from the New York State Department of Education.
-The program is clinically-rich with carefully designed field experiences that culminate in one full semester of student teaching.
-Candidates who are working full-time as teacher assistants in grades 1-6 can request to complete field experience in their work sites.
 To receive initial certification, students must pass the applicable New York State certification exams and fulfill other New York State certification requirements.

 In addition to academic requirements, students who are enrolled in teacher education programs leading to Initial Certification or Initial/Professional certification are required to complete all seminars specifically required by New York State for program completion and graduation, including School Violence Prevention and Intervention (SAVE); Identification and Reporting of Child Abuse and Maltreatment; Alcohol and Other Drug Avoidance; Fire and Arson Safety; and Harassment, Bullying, Cyberbullying, and Discrimination in Schools: Prevention and Intervention (DASA Training).
 These seminar requirements are subject to change.

 1. A bachelor’s degree from an accredited college or university with an academic major in one of the liberal arts or sciences.

 2. A minimum cumulative GPA of 3.0 (4.0 scale)